kapp7/app/_pages/qa.md

  - iKPOP tries to provide the best translations possible.
 Found mistake?
 Contact iKPOP

 ### `iKPOP app wants to stay free for you!`
 Ads support free content, Ads help support our fan events.
-Tap “Allow” on the first screen to give permission to show ads that are more relevant to you.
+Tap “Allow” on the first screen to permit showing ads that are more relevant to you.

-### `What are the rewards for winners and how they are prvided?`
+### `What are the rewards for winners and how they are provided?`
- - iKPOP holds various possibilities of voting for your favourite aritsts, every month there is a birtdhay/debut anniversary rewarded event as well as idol monthly ranking and any special theme vote options.
-The winners will receive rewards depending on the event level achieved as specified in each event description.
+ - iKPOP holds various possibilities of voting for your favourite artists, every month there is a birthday/debut anniversary rewarded event as well as idol monthly ranking and any special theme vote options.
+The winners will receive rewards depending on the event level achieved during voting as specified in each event description. iKPOP always wants to provide the best option for the winning fandom, in case a different ad is requested from the same market value level collection (social media campaigns, digital ads in South Korea, US, Japan or other countries) a change of the default one is possible within 2 days of winning the voting.
 The rewarded AD content is being prepared and selected by the fans.
+To see the current available collection of ads go to Fan Events.
+Detailed information about each ad location, the picture will be provided soon.

 ### `Can I recommend a new Idol or a new themed voting?`
  - Wanna vote or support?
-Request new idol, group, predebut group, trainee or audition program to be added to iKPOP via Twitter message or email
+Request new idol, group, pre debut group, trainee or audition program to be added to iKPOP via Twitter message or email
  - Follow iKPOP Twitter for all updates, you can also nominate idols via Twitter requests or vote for new idols or trainees to be added to iKPOP profiles database
  - Message iKPOP with new vote concepts